 Judith van Uden

-Judith van Uden is a PhD candidate at the Van Vollenhoven Institute for Law, Governance and Society (VVI).
+Judith van Uden is a PhD candidate at the Van Vollenhoven Institute for Law, Governance and Society.
 Judith is part of the research project Living on the Other Side: A Multidisciplinary Analysis of Migration and Family Law in Morocco.
-This research explores how Moroccan family law regulates major life events, such as birth and marriage, of migrants residing on its territory and how migrants in their turn deal with the legal aspects of major life events in Morocco.
+Her research explores how Middle Eastern migrants deal with the formal aspect of major life events in Morocco and how the Moroccan government, in its turn, regulates major life events of migrants residing on its territory.

 No relevant ancillary activities